Solar Neighbors

 The price of being poor in Detroit is this:

 October is Solar Awareness Month, National Energy Awareness Month, Black Energy Awareness Month AND Children’s Environmental Health Month.
-On October 1, 2022, NEWCC and Solar Neighbors hosted our first annual “Making the Motor City a Solar City Tour.”
-Participants had opportunities to participate in both in-person and virtual events, along with the opportunity to win a solar generator,among other solar-themed prizes.
-Lnks to the videos from two of our virtual sessions are below.
+On October 7, 2023, NEWCC and Solar Neighbors hosted our second annual Solar Tour.
+Participants had opportunities to participate in both in-person and virtual events, including a bus tour to different solar sites throughotu the city.
+Several solar-themed prizes, including TWO solar generators were awarded to participants.
+See below for photos from the tour!

 Charging Stations